json-schema-org/website/pages/understanding-json-schema/reference/enum.md

   url: /understanding-json-schema/reference/const
 ---

-The `enum` keyword in JSON Schema allows you to restrict a value to a set of predefined options.
+The `enum` [keyword](../../learn/glossary#keyword) is used to restrict a value to a fixed set of values.
-It requires an array with at least one unique element, and any value validated against this schema must exactly match one of the specified values.
+It must be an array with at least one element, where each element is unique.

 Below are several examples demonstrating its usage.